web-platform-tests/wpt/CODE_OF_CONDUCT.md

 This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
-Examples of representing our community include official Matrix channel (wpt:matrix.org); GitHub repositories under the web-platform-tests organization; and the public-test-infra@w3.org mailing list.
+Examples of representing our community include the official Matrix channel (wpt:matrix.org); GitHub repositories under the web-platform-tests organization; and the public-test-infra@w3.org mailing list.